jbadomics/tnseq/README.md

 Trimmomatic can do what we want, and is WAY faster.
 Rather than trim off Illumina adaptors, we can specify a custom file with our transposon sequence to trim:

-    java -Xmx28g -jar $trimmomatic SE -phred33 phiX_removed.fastq tn_removed.fastq ILLUMINACLIP:/home/ubuntu/tnseq_adapter.fa:3:30:10 MINLEN:16
+    java -Xmx28g -jar $trimmomatic SE -phred33 phiX_removed.fastq tn_removed.fastq ILLUMINACLIP:/home/ubuntu/tnseq/reference/tnseq_adapters.fa:3:30:10 MINLEN:16

 Time to introduce the power of `bioawk`.
-I'm a huge fan of `bioawk`.
+I'm a huge fan of bioawk.
 We can use `awk`-like language to construct `if` statements, match regex patterns, and print reads meeting our criteria in either fasta or fastq format.
-In addition, `bioawk` automatically recognizes and parses these file formats (along with others like GFF and SAM) and assigns logical variables like `$seq` to describe the sequence and `$qual` to define the quality string.
+In addition, bioawk automatically recognizes and parses these file formats (along with others like GFF and SAM) and assigns logical variables like `$seq` to describe the sequence and `$qual` to define the quality string.

 Now we need to discard any reads that did not contain transposon sequence.
 By this point in our workflow, these reads can be distinguished as still being full-length (51 bp):